faltiska/EbookConverter/README.md

 I've updated the LIBMOBI code to the last version available on April 26, 2020 in Bartek's repository.
 I've also updated the build tools and android versions everywhere.

-I have removed the test modules, f you need them, go to Greg's repo.
+I have removed the test modules, if you need them, go to Greg's repo.